rwaldron/tc39-notes/es8/2017-03/mar-21.md

 CP: We think this could be what moment uses under the hood.

-DH: I'm so sorry maggie, Lunch is here.
+DH: I'm so sorry Maggie, lunch is here.
 We can continue after if that makes sense.

 AWB: Let's continue now that lunch is over.

-ZB: I added examples ot the slides during lunch to present use cases.
+ZB: I added examples to the slides during lunch to present use cases.
 Continuing on UnitFormat.
-These formatters (plus one more that's in the ecma402 github repository) are the only ones they are currently planning.
-Every use case they have encountered in the last year can be covered by some one or tow of the 4 formatters.
-It's not that they are trying to port all the ICU formatters to JS, but rather they have the subset that is need for the Web.
-Stage 2 is that TC39 agrees that the problmes needs to be solved.
+These formatters (plus one more that's in the ecma402 GitHub repository) are the only ones they are currently planning.
+Every use case they have encountered in the last year can be covered by some one or two of the 4 formatters.
+It's not that they are trying to port all the ICU formatters to JS, but rather they have the subset that is need for the web.
+Stage 2 is that TC39 agrees that the problems need to be solved.
 Is there a reason that we do not want a feature like that in ECMAScript?

 WH: Those are not the only choices.
 We could say "come back when you have improved it".